-Granted, it’s been a year like no other.
+2020 truly was a year like no other.
 But the holidays are a magical time for children.
-Let’s find ways to put the chaos of 2020 aside and make new traditions together to keep the festive spirit alive.
+All the more reason to put the chaos aside and make new traditions together to keep the festive spirit alive.

 If we’ve learned anything this year, it’s to make the most of the little things.
 For the time being, life as we once knew it has become a thing of the past.
 We’ve seen how quickly the routines we’ve established can come crashing down.
 Enjoying playdates with our children’s classmates is on hold.
 There are no more coffees and catch ups with other parents or friends.
 Some of us haven’t even seen our families for longer than we’d care to remember.